Uwchaled Medical Practice

 Children under 16 will always be given a same day consultation if they are acutely unwell (this may be on the phone).

-Home Visit
+Home visit

 A home visit may be arranged if you are too unwell to attend the surgery.
 Please explain briefly to the receptionist the reason for your request.
 The doctor will contact you and decide if a home visit is necessary.

-Practice Nurse / Healthcare Assistants (HCA) appointments
+Practice Nurse / Healthcare Assistant (HCA) appointments

 Physiotherapist and Midwife